 Dr. Curran provides forensic and psychological services and is a consulting police psychologist to federal, county and local law enforcement agencies.
 He provides traumatic stress intervention to victims and survivors of workplace trauma, along with presenting educational training/intervention to employees of high-risk businesses on topics of stress and fear management.
-Dr. Curran is the Program Coordinator for the U.S. Postal Inspection Service’s confidential counseling program.

 Dr. Curran is a member of the following professional organizations: